What is a notice of termination?

-When dismissing a worker, employers must follow the right procedure.
-This means giving a notice of termination.
-Doing so ensures you’re following Alberta’s standards and keeping your business protected.
+When dismissing an employee, employers must follow the correct procedure.
+This means giving notice of termination or pay instead of notice.
+Doing so ensures you’re following Saskatchewan’s employment standards and keeping your business protected.

 Do you need to give termination notice?

-The rules for termination of employment, as well as any exceptions, are set by Alberta’s Employment Standards Code (ESC).
-It states both workers and employers have to give notice to end the employment relationship.
+The rules for termination of employment, as well as any exceptions, are set by the Saskatchewan Employment Act (SEA).
+It states both workers and employers have to give the notice to end the employment relationship.

 Employers do not have to provide notice for every employee, such as seasonal or task-specific employment.
-It is also not required if the employee worked for less than 90 days.
+A notice is also not required if the employee worked for the employer for less than 13 consecutive weeks or is being terminated for just cause.

-What to keep in mind when terminating employment.
+Here’s what to keep in mind when terminating employment

-If you need help with writing notices or meeting Alberta’s employment standards, our friendly advisors are here to help.
+If you need help terminating an employee or have questions about staying compliant with Saskatchewan’s employment standards legislation, our HR advisors are here to help.

-Our advisors are experts in navigating Alberta’s employment-related matters.
-If you need any help with terminations, severance pay, or just have an HR question, give us a call.
+Our HR experts can help you navigate Saskatchewan’s employment-related matters.
+If you need any help with terminations or just have an HR question, give us a call.

 Employer Line’s complimentary advice line is available 24/7.
-We’re here to give Alberta’s employers like you access to solutions that will protect your business.
+We’re here to give Saskatchewan employers like you access to solutions that will protect your business.